sushil2601/javaScript_practise/REACT.md

         .Redux

 Q. Lifting state up :-

+Ans :-

-Ans :- Lifting state up means moving shared state from multiple child components to their closest common parent, so that parent can manage the state and pass it down via props.
+    .Lifting state up means moving shared state from multiple child components to their closest common parent, so that parent can manage the state and pass it down via props.

         .Move the state up to a common parent
         .Let that parent control the data